ridiculousfish/libdivide/README.md

 # Contributing

+We currently do not have automated testing!
+Hence, before sending in patches, it would be nice if you compiled your new code at high warning levels using at least MSVC and GCC (or Clang).
-Before sending in patches to libdivide, please run the tester to completion with all four types, and the benchmark program for a reasonable period, to ensure that you have not introduced a regression.
+Also run the tester program to verify correctness and the benchmark programs to ensure you have not introduced any performance regressions.

 ### Happy hacking!